Get to The Finish Line Faster!

 EKGs are used to diagnose heart and pulmonary abnormalities.

-We diagnose and treat symptoms associated with HIV and sexually transmitted diseases (STDs) such as herpes, gonorrhea, chlamydia and HPV.
+We diagnose and treat symptoms associated with sexually transmitted diseases (STDs) such as herpes, gonorrhea and chlamydia.

 Our centers offer full digital x-ray capabilities.
 Your x-rays are read by certified radiologists.